tudelft3d/geogeeks/docs/linux/wsl.md

 !!! warning

+    Some computer companies seem to block virtualization by default, and it needs to be explictly enabled.
+This is done in the BIOS, [follow this manual](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).

+!!! warning

     If you want to install another Linux than Ubuntu (as above) or want to see more options, see the [Microsoft Basic commands for WSL](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).

 ## The Windows Terminal is recommended